-Since all courses should already have a BBL instructional master course shell constructed, conversion from traditional to online instruction would only take the needed time for instructors to upload content to the shell.
+Since all courses should already have a BBL instructional master course template constructed, conversion from traditional to online instruction would only take the time needed for instructors to upload content to the shell.
 For classes that may need relocation, downtime would be minimal only requiring set time of desks, chairs, etc.